 Frequently Asked Questions

-Schema Stitching, GraphQL Federation, & Content Federation
+Federation Approaches: Schema Stitching, GraphQL Federation, and Content Federation

-What is schema stitching in GraphQL?
+What is schema stitching in GraphQL, and when should it be used?

 How does GraphQL Federation differ from schema stitching?

-What is content federation and how does Hygraph implement it?
+What is content federation, and how does it relate to CMS platforms like Hygraph?

 What are the key differences between schema stitching, GraphQL federation, and content federation?